anson-li/Search-Parser/README.md

 This results in the generation and the completion of the four main textfiles: reviews.txt, pterms.txt, rterms.txt, and scores.txt.

+to compare the file to the sample on eClass run the following where the eclass version is (review_eClass.txt, pterms_eClass.txt ...)

+	diff reviews_eClass.txt reviews.txt

+If there is any output, the two files do not match.
+If there is no output then the files are identical.

 ####2.
 Building indexes
 Create the indexes required for part three using the aforementioned program: